STommydx/COMP4321-Project-Meta/README.md

 ![Screenshot](screenshot.png)

+A video demo can be found at https://www.youtube.com/watch?v=mjxxL2PuKzs.

 ## Repository Structure

 The repository is separated to 2 sub-repositories.
 They are `comp4321-proj` hosting backend logics with `jsp` and tomcat server to serve the backend API calls, and `comp4321-proj-ui` contains the frontend web user interface written in React.js.